Assembly of the Autonomous Island of Grande Comore

 The Assembly of the Autonomous Island of Grande Comore is the island's legislative body.
 It is formed by 20 members, elected by 20 different "circonscriptions électorales".

 Elections

 2004

-The Assembly, formed following elections held on 14 and 21 March 2004, has a total of 20 members.
+The Assembly, formed following elections held on 14 and 21 March 2004, had a total of 20 members.
 Supporters of the Island President, Abdou Soulé Elbak, won 14 seats while supporters of Union President Azali Assoumani won 6.

+2020

+The Assembly had a total of 24 seats.
+The Presidential Movement Alliance, a coalition including various supporters of President Azali Assoumani, won all seats.
+The opposition coalition boycotted the 2020 election.

+2025

+Parliamentary elections were held on 12 January 2025, with a second round on 16 February 2025.
+The Parliament of Comoros consists of two chambers: the Assembly of the Union and the Assembly of each island.
+The main opposition party, Juwa, boycotted the elections, claiming a lack of transparency in the electoral process.